allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 Interesting fact:
 - There are also Enzyme Adapter Packages for React.
 So you need to install adapter package and its dependencies related to the version of React that you are using.
 For example, for version 16, it also needs *enzyme—adapter—react—16* to be installed.
 Unfortunately, it does not support all features completely.
-So for every new version of React, we have to wait for the release of the new adapter.
+It should be mentioned that there is not offical adapter for React 17 yet, which has been released in October 2020 (so it is more than a year!).
+If you don't want to use community version you are still blocked and you cannot use the new React features.

 ## React Testing Library (often called RTL)